MacKay & McLean Share Why Title Insurance is Very Important

+In our latest real estate law tip the topic is title insurance.
 Approximately 8.5 million Canadians own their own homes.
 Owning your own home is a symbol of financial security.
 However, that security, that asset, is increasingly at risk (for example, see Saskatchewan Accused of Posting Fraudulent Ad on Kijiji (Sept 19, 2011)).

 Title fraud is approximately a C$1.5 billion dollar a year industry and growing.
 This has given rise to new products being made available to you to help protect yourself.
 One such product is title insurance.

-Initially, title insurance was used in Saskatchewan only when a surveyor's certificate was not available.
-This is because it insures against any defects that would have been revealed if a surveyor's certificate or real property report had been obtained.
-People opted for title insurance because it cost less than a new survey.
+Initially, title insurance was used in Saskatchewan only when a surveyor’s certificate was not available.
+This is because it insures against any defects that would have been revealed if a surveyor’s certificate or real property report had been obtained.
+People opted for it because it cost less than a new survey.
 However, title insurance protects you against much more and it is especially good for people buying used residential real estate, rental properties or commercial real estate.

 Like other insurance products, you pay a premium to the insurer.
 Usually, this is a one time fee.
 Different insurers structure their pricing differently and there are policies for owners and policies for lenders, so rates vary.
 The premiums for condominiums are usually less.
 The fees for commercial transactions are typically greater.